This post may contain affiliate links. Please read our disclosure policy.

 • For a Winter Wonderland fruit salad, add 1 cup of cubed pineapple and 1/2 cup of unsweetened coconut flakes for a tropical twist.

-• For extra spicy warmth, toss the fruit with a mixture of 1/4 teaspoon ground nutmeg, 1/4 teaspoon ground cloves, and a dash of ground ginger.
+• For extra warmth, toss the fruit with a mixture of 1/4 teaspoon ground nutmeg, 1/4 teaspoon ground cloves, and a dash of ground ginger.

-How to Make Christmas Fruit Salad
+How to Make Fruit Salad for Christmas

 1. Combine the fruit: Combine all of the fruit, including the pomegranate seeds, in a large serving bowl.

-2. Make the drizzle: Combine the honey (or maple syrup), lemon juice, and cinnamon in a separate small bowl.
+1. Make the drizzle: Combine the honey (or maple syrup), lemon juice, and cinnamon in a separate small bowl.

-3. Assemble and serve: Drizzle the honey-cinnamon mixture over the fruit, and toss gently to coat and combine.
-Garnish with fresh mint, if you like.
+1. Serve: Garnish with fresh mint, if you like.
 Serve right away, or chill in the fridge for an hour!

-close up image of christmas fruit salad served in a large glass bowl.
+Christmas fruit salad served in a large glass bowl.

 How to Store Christmas Fruit Salad